2010 - 2011 Grading and Academic Standards

 Grade reports are available on WebAdvisor at the end of each semester or term.
 Individual course grade rosters are not posted.
 Students needing additional copies of grade reports for reimbursement programs or other verifications may obtain additional copies from the Registrar's Office.

 The grade of Incomplete (I) is a temporary mark given for coursework of acceptable quality which students, through no fault of their own, are unable to complete; it is not given for neglected work.
-A grade of Incomplete also indicates that more than three-fourths of the work of the course has been completed.
-Coursework must be completed within six weeks of the start of the following fall or spring semester (see deadlines posted in the Academic Calendar).
+A grade of Incomplete also indicates that more than 75 percent of the work of the course has been completed.
+Coursework must be completed within six weeks of the start of the following Fall or Spring semester (see deadlines posted in the Academic Calendar).
 Under certain circumstances, students may petition instructors to have completion deadlines extended to, at the latest, the end of the semester in which incomplete grades are due.
 If the work is not completed by the end of the period specified, the temporary mark is changed to the grade indicated by the instructor, or if no grade has been indicated the mark is changed to an F. When coursework in which a student has received an Incomplete has been made up, the final grade is entered with I and the letter grade (for example, IA).

 Ordering Official Transcripts

 Students may elect to audit courses at Westminster according to the guidelines listed in the Academic Policies and Procedures section of this catalog.
 Courses that are entered on students' permanent records as audited (AU) earn no credit and fulfill no requirements.
 See the Academic Policies and Procedures page for more information.

 Only the grade and credit hours for the most recent taking of a repeated course are entered into computations of students' grade point averages and counted toward graduation--in other words, the hours and grade points cannot be used or counted twice.